 Is it a stack of books, a list of recipes to try, a bucket list of places to travel that reminds us of who we want to become?

-Is it the comfort of being surrounded by familiar objects?
+Is it the comfort of being surrounded by a collection of familiar objects?
 They don’t change.
 They simply are, simply existing, simply remaining, ready to be laughed at or change your life, at any moment.
-They’re so comfortable, those books, sitting in stacks and on shelves, just waiting for an excited mind that cracks their spine and discovers what’s inside.
+They’re so comfortable, those books in your collection, sitting in stacks and on shelves, just waiting for an excited mind of the book collector that cracks their spine and discovers what’s inside.
 Even without being opened, they provide some sort of vital energy to a room, whispering secrets that you must be quiet enough and open-minded enough to hear.

 A room without books is truly silent.

-I guess if I ever want to become a better writer, I better get started reading.
+I guess if I ever want to become a better writer, I better become more than a mere book collector and actually get started reading.